TheWolfOfFarron/InteractiveSistemsProject/README.md

+# Interactive Systems Project – Demo Version

-Overview
+## Overview

-This is a demo of a hybrid single-player game that combines turn-based card battles with dungeon-crawling exploration.
+This is a **demo** of a hybrid single-player game that combines **turn-based card battles** with **dungeon-crawling exploration**.
 The gameplay loop integrates strategic card mechanics and classic dungeon combat within handcrafted levels, showcasing the core features and design direction of the full game.

-Gameplay Loop
+## Gameplay Loop

-Card Game Phase
+1. **Card Game Phase**

-Engage in turn-based card battles using a prebuilt deck.
+   - Engage in turn-based card battles using a prebuilt deck.

-Winning provides rewards like gold and new cards.
+   - Winning provides rewards like gold and new cards.

-Losing sends the player into a dungeon environment.
+   - Losing sends the player into a dungeon environment.

-Dungeon Phase
+2. **Dungeon Phase**

-Explore a fixed dungeon map with pre-placed enemies and traps.
+   - Explore a fixed dungeon map with pre-placed enemies and traps.

-Defeat enemies and collect loot.
+   - Defeat enemies and collect loot.

-Exit the dungeon to return to the card phase.
+   - Exit the dungeon to return to the card phase.

-Deck Upgrade Phase
+3. **Deck Upgrade Phase**

-Sell collected items for gold.
+   - Sell collected items for gold.

-Use gold to improve your deck for the next challenge.
+   - Use gold to improve your deck for the next challenge.

-Final Goal
+4. **Final Goal**

-Progress through the demo and challenge the boss opponent in a final card duel.
+   - Progress through the demo and challenge the boss opponent in a final card duel.

-Features
+## Features

-Turn-based card battle system with multiple card types: attack, defense, buffs, debuffs.
+- Turn-based card battle system with multiple card types: attack, defense, buffs, debuffs.

-Handcrafted dungeon levels with set enemy placements and designed encounters.
+- Handcrafted dungeon levels with set enemy placements and designed encounters.

-Inventory system to manage collected loot.
+- Inventory system to manage collected loot.

-AI opponents in both card and dungeon phases.
+- AI opponents in both card and dungeon phases.

-Integrated 3D menu and immersive user interface built in Unity.
+- Integrated 3D menu and immersive user interface built in Unity.

-Polish-focused demo to showcase gameplay flow, UI, and visual style.
+- Polish-focused demo to showcase gameplay flow, UI, and visual style.

-Technologies
+## Technologies

-Game Engine: Unity 3D
+- **Game Engine**: Unity 3D

-Programming Language: C#
+- **Programming Language**: C#

-3D Assets: Unity Asset Store, Blender
+- **3D Assets**: Unity Asset Store, Blender

-Tools: PyCharm, Git
+- **Tools**: PyCharm, Git

-Development Status
+## Development Status

 This demo is a playable vertical slice of the full game vision.
 It includes:

-A sample card battle
+- A sample card battle

-A handcrafted dungeon segment
+- A handcrafted dungeon segment

-Upgrade mechanics between phases
+- Upgrade mechanics between phases

-A boss card battle to conclude the session
+- A boss card battle to conclude the session

-Planned Improvements (Post-Demo)
+## Planned Improvements
-More levels and cards
+- More levels and cards

-Expanded AI logic
+- Expanded AI logic

-Additional game modes
+- Additional game modes

-Optional dungeon exploration
+- Optional dungeon exploration

-Replayability features and advanced upgrade systems
+- Replayability features and advanced upgrade systems